Skip to main content

 warning

-Once Standalone Mode is enabled, remote configuration of network settings from your Panel will be disabled.
+Once Standalone Mode is enabled, remote configuration of network settings from Barbara Panel is disabled until Standalone Mode is turned off again.

 Any Interface